 “You’re the one that’s in control.”

-Some long-awaited closure comes to Sam “What Is Jeopardy?,” but first, let’s talk about “No Limit,” the fifth episode of season three, which ends with an incredible rant from Pamela Adlon that’s part tirade, part confession.
+Some long-awaited closure comes to Sam in “What Is Jeopardy?,” but first, let’s talk about “No Limit,” the fifth episode of season three, which ends with an incredible rant from Pamela Adlon that’s part tirade, part confession.
 “No Limit” opens with Sam talking to her gynecologist about the symptoms we’ve witnessed throughout the season: the hot flashes, the nausea, the heavy periods, etc. The doctor’s personable enough, but like so many male medical professionals, he compartmentalizes the symptoms and the patient; he speaks with formal detachment about Sam’s entry into peri-menopause, telling her “This is normal.
 You’re degenerating.”
 He’s speaking of her reproductive functions, but as we see later in the episode, Sam questions her relevance more broadly.

 Sam makes her jokes in typical fashion, remarking on the intimacy of a gynecological exam, which is made all the more awkward by just how closed-off the doctor is.
 He’s just being professional, of course, but that doesn’t make his pronouncement about Sam’s “degenerating” sting any less.
 But at least he encourages her to talk to a therapist when she brings up her dreams about Xander, which she describes here as him “raping” her.